 Singapore Stock Market Expected To Remain Rangebound

-(RTTNews) - The Singapore stock market has finished lower in two of three days since the end of the two-day winning streak in which it had collected more than 30 points or 1 percent.
-The Straits Times Index now rests just above the 3,150-point plateau although it figures to bounce higher again on Friday.
+(RTTNews) - The Singapore stock market has alternated between positive and negative finishes through the last four trading days since the end of the two-day winning streak in which it had collected more than 30 points or 1 percent.
+The Straits Times Index now rests just above the 3,180-point plateau although it figures to head south again on Monday.

-The global forecast for the Asian markets is mixed to higher, with gains from the technology and property stocks likely capped by weakness from the energy companies.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft ahead of this week's FOMC rate decision, while disappointing earnings news may weigh on tech sectors.
+The European markets were slightly higher and the U.S. bourses were down and the Asian markets figure to follow the latter lead.

-The STI finished modestly lower on Thursday following losses from the financial shares, property stocks and industrial issues.
+The STI finished modestly higher on Friday following gains from the financial shares and industrial issues, while the properties were mixed.

-Among the actives, Ascendas REIT lost 0.35 percent, while CapitaLand Investment fell 0.26 percent, City Developments gained 0.39 percent, DBS Group and Mapletree Logistics Trust both dropped 0.58 percent, Genting Singapore added 0.65 percent, Hongkong Land and DFI Retail both surrendered 1.01 percent, Keppel Corp tumbled 1.06 percent, Mapletree Commercial Trust shed 0.55 percent, Oversea-Chinese Banking Corporation tanked 1.47 percent, SATS slumped 0.74 percent, SembCorp Industries plunged 2.30 percent, Singapore Exchange sank 0.71 percent, Singapore Technologies Engineering cratered 1.22 percent, Thai Beverage retreated 0.79 percent, United Overseas Bank and Wilmar International both declined 0.99 percent, Yangzijiang Financial plummeted 2.30 percent, Yangzijiang Shipbuilding crashed 1.10 percent and CapitaLand Integrated Commercial Trust, Mapletree Industrial Trust, SingTel, Comfort DelGro and Keppel DC REIT were unchanged.
+Among the actives, Ascendas REIT strengthened 1.39 percent, while CapitaLand Investment advanced 0.79 percent, City Developments dipped 0.13 percent, Comfort DelGro gained 0.70 percent, DBS Group accelerated 1.92 percent, Genting Singapore surged 4.52 percent, Keppel Corp added 0.77 percent, Mapletree Commercial Trust spiked 2.22 percent, Mapletree Industrial Trust improved 1.15 percent, Mapletree Logistics Trust rallied 1.75 percent, Oversea-Chinese Banking Corporation collected 0.88 percent, SATS and SingTel both sank 0.75 percent, SembCorp Industries rose 0.67 percent, Singapore Exchange eased 0.10 percent, Singapore Technologies Engineering jumped 1.49 percent, United Overseas Bank climbed 1.33 percent, Wilmar International fell 0.25 percent, Yangzijiang Shipbuilding soared 2.23 percent and Hongkong Land, Yangzijiang Financial, CapitaLand Integrated Commercial Trust, Thai Beverage and DFI Retail were unchanged.

-The lead from Wall Street is upbeat as the major averages shook off early weakness on Thursday, moving solidly into the green as the day progressed.
+The lead from Wall Street is negative as the major averages were unable to held early gains on Friday, quickly slipping into the red and finishing near session lows.

-The latest U.S. economic data may have also helped ease concerns about the outlook for interest rates, with the Labor Department noting that initial jobless claims unexpectedly rose to an eight-month high last week.

-A separate report released by the Federal Reserve Bank of Philadelphia showed regional manufacturing activity unexpectedly contracted at a faster rate in July.
-The Conference Board also released a report showing its index of leading economic indicators decreased for the fourth straight month in June.
+The pullback on Wall Street also came as traders looked ahead to this week's highly anticipated monetary policy decision by the Federal Reserve.
+The Fed is widely expected to raise interest rates by at least 75 basis points as part of its ongoing efforts to combat elevated inflation.

+A steep drop by shares of Snap Inc. (SNAP) weighed on the tech-heavy NASDAQ after the company reported disappointing second quarter results and declined to provide guidance.
+Social media giant Twitter (TWTR) also reported second quarter results that missed estimates.

-Crude oil prices tumbled on Thursday, extending losses from the previous session amid concerns about the outlook for energy demand in the near term due to slowing economic growth and rising interest rates.
-West Texas Intermediate Crude oil futures for September ended lower by $3.53 or 3.5 percent at $96.35 a barrel.
+Crude oil futures settled sharply lower on Friday as prices fell on concerns about the outlook for energy demand.
+West Texas Intermediate Crude oil futures for September ended lower by $1.65 or 1.7 percent at $94.70 a barrel.

+Closer to home, Singapore will release June figures for consumer prices later today.
+Overall inflation is expected to rose 6.2 percent on year, accelerating from 5.6 percent in May.
+Core CPI is called higher by an annual 4.2 percent, up from 3.6 percent in the previous month.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!